TanayJoshi2k/Fakestagram/README.md

-# IGClone
+# Fakestagram
-Welcome to IGClone, an impressive Instagram clone built using the MERN (MongoDB, Express, React, Node.js) stack!
+Welcome to an impressive Instagram clone built using the MERN (MongoDB, Express, React, Node.js) stack!
 This project showcases the power of modern web development technologies to create a fully functional social media platform.

 ## Key Features